drewcsillag/ph21d/src/README.md

 - PRICE/YTM per p175 for x,y,z,t
-- for internal functions, decide if interest/100 lives in the reducers or the functions they call -per page 50 - do something re: simple interest test case on page 53 - formula on page 186
+- for internal functions, decide if interest/100 lives in the reducers or the functions they call -per page 50 - do something re: compound interest test case on page 52/53 - formula on page 186

 # KNOWN BUGS (distinct from unimplemented)